Lots of Nothing

-"Lots of Nothing" is a song by Australian indie rock band Spacey Jane, released through their own record label and AWAL on 24 June 2021 as the lead single from their forthcoming second studio album Here Comes Everybody (2022).
+"Lots of Nothing" is a song by Australian indie rock band Spacey Jane, released through AWAL on 24 June 2021 as the lead single from their forthcoming second studio album Here Comes Everybody (2022).

 "Lots of Nothing" peaked at number 34 on the ARIA Singles Chart, number 36 on the NZ Top 40 Hot Singles Chart, was ranked at number 3 on Australian national youth broadcaster Triple J's Hottest 100 of 2021, and was nominated for Most Performed Rock Work at the 2022 APRA Awards.
 A remix of the song featuring Benee was released on 10 January 2023.
+In 2024, "Lots of Nothing" was certified 2× platinum by the Australian Recording Industry Association for selling 140,000 units.

 Background

 On 8 June 2020, frontman Caleb Harper revealed that they had almost finished writing their second album.
 On 16 June 2021, the band renewed their global record deal with AWAL.

-Spacey Jane first debuted "Lots of Nothing" during a performance at the Fremantle Arts Centre on their Sunlight Tour on 5 May 2021.
+Spacey Jane debuted "Lots of Nothing" during a performance at the Fremantle Arts Centre on their Sunlight Tour on 5 May 2021.
 During a concert at the Enmore Theatre in Sydney on 2 June, the band revealed that they would release new music "next month".
 On 24 June, Harper appeared on Triple J's Breakfast program Bryce & Ebony, where he premiered the song, which was the band's first release since releasing their widely acclaimed debut album, Sunlight (2020).
 "Lots of Nothing" was released later that day, as the lead single from their second studio album.